devfort/nosebag/dr.syntax/README.md

 ## Doctor Syntax recommends that

- * attributes that indicate absence of something (such as allergens) should be hyphenated; for instanec, "nut-free" or "dairy-free".
+ * attributes that indicate absence of something (such as allergens) should not be hyphenated; for instanec, "nut free" or "dairy free".
 This is purely to have a convention.

  * units are abbreviated using the most common abbreviation, such as "ml", "g", or "tsp".
 Again, this is a useful convention.